saskiavanstek/MS-4015-Build-Custom-Agent-for-Microsoft-Teams/Instructions/Labs/01-exercise-template.md

 1. A result called **Azure OpenAI** should appear as an option.
 At the bottom left hand corner of this option is a button labeled **Create**.
 Press> **Create** > **Aure OpenAI**.
 1. Under the page **Create Azure OpenAI** set the following fields:

 **Note:** For learners using their own environment, learners will have to use their own discretion when selecting values for fields **Subscription** , **Pricing Tier** and **Resource Group**.
-For learners using the Skillable lab environment, select the default values for the fields in steps a-d below.
+For learners using the provided lab environment, select the default values for the fields in steps a-d below.

    a. **Subscription** Use your own discretion when filling this field.